-Under suitable environment, the number of E. coli can double every 20 minutes.
-As the bacteria multiply, their plasmids (along with foreign DNA) also multiply to produce millions of copies, referred to as colony or in short clone.
-The term ‘clone’ broadly refers to a mass of cells, organisms or genes that results from multiplication of a single cell, organism or gene.
+Under a suitable environment, the number of E. coli can double every 20 minutes.
+As the bacteria multiply, their plasmids (along with foreign DNA) also multiply to produce millions of copies, referred to as a colony or in a short clone.
+The term ‘clone’ broadly refers to a mass of cells, organisms, or genes that results from the multiplication of a single cell, organism, or gene.

 7. Eukaryotic Host

-Eukaryotic organisms are preferred to produce human proteins since these hosts with complex structure (with distinct organelles) are more suitable to synthesize complex proteins.
-The most commonly used eukaryotic organism is the Yeast, Saccharomyces cerevisiae.
-It is a non-pathogenic organism routinely used in brewing and baking industry.
+Eukaryotic organisms are preferred to produce human proteins since these hosts with complex structures (with distinct organelles) are more suitable to synthesize complex proteins.
+The most commonly used eukaryotic organism is the yeast, Saccharomyces cerevisiae.
+It is a non-pathogenic organism routinely used in the brewing and baking industry.
 Certain fungi have also been used in gene cloning experiments.